How to Apply

 Prospective graduate students should apply through the Graduate College at the University of Illinois.

 The web-based application system allows you to track your admission progress and conduct most of the admission process electronically.
 Choose the"Bioengineering-MS-BIC” degree option when applying for this program.

-Deadline for Fall 2022 priority consideration for the on-campus program is March 31, 2022.
+Deadline for Fall 2022 admission consideration for the on-campus program is June 30, 2022.
 We would be able to make a decision regarding your application quickly if you submit your application sooner than the deadline noted.

 - Official transcripts.
 Unofficial transcripts may be uploaded into the application form, but formal transcripts will be required once admitted.